aosabook/500lines/ci/chapter.rst

 ````

-'results' is used by a test runner when it has finished a test run and needs to report its results.
+`results` is used by a test runner when it has finished a test run and needs to report its results.
 The format of this command is results:<commit ID>:<length of results data in bytes>:<results>.
 The <commit ID> is used to identify which commit ID the tests were run against.
 The <length of results data in bytes> is used to figure out how big a buffer is needed to read the results data into.
 Lastly, <results> holds the actual result output.

 ````python
         elif command == "results":